simooo93/ASPNETCore-Angular-Webpack-Starter-Template/README.md

 # ASPNETCore-Angular-Webpack-Starter-Template
-This is the default started template with included sass loaders for webpack
+The default starter template for asp-net core with angular but with included sass loaders for webpack